LatorreDev/LatorreDev/README.md

 # About LatorreDev

-I'm a DevSecOps and Sys Admin, I'm specialized in Unix Like systems and networks, Also I Programm and love it a do it for fun doing some backend stuff in my free time.
+I'm a DevSecOps and Sys Admin, I'm specialized in Unix Like systems and networks, Also I Program and love it and do it for fun doing some backend stuff in my free time.

 I'm Currently learning and applying strong cibersecurity focusing on international certifications.